TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 The SnappyData structured streaming programming model is the same as [Spark structured streaming](https://spark.apache.org/docs/2.1.1/structured-streaming-programming-guide.html).

-The only difference is support for ingesting streaming dataframes into SnappyData tables through a built-in '**Sink**'.
+The only difference is support for ingesting streaming dataframes into SnappyData tables through a built-in **Sink**.
 The **Sink** supports idempotent writes, ensuring consistency of data when failures occur, as well as support for all mutation operations such as inserts, appends, updates, puts, and deletes.

 The output data source name for SnappyData is `snappysink`.